Sai-Moen/rawaccel/scripting/Docs/Specification.md

 Inline assignment performs a calculation with the expression after it and the old value of the variable, and assigns it to that variable.
 Parameters cannot be assigned to, only Input, Output and Variables.
-Expressions however, can contain all of those, but numbers will have to appear in the variable declarations.

 Input variable 'x' will be selected externally, and then given to the Interpreter through a public method.
 At the same time, Output variable 'y' will be accumulating until the end of the Calculation block,